 The Descendants tweet: "Things to do: 1.
 Add anything with Shailene Woodley to my Netflix queue.
 2. Appreciate my loved ones.
 3. Go to Hawaii."

 4. Moneyball: I think this writeup should start by explaining that I watched Moneyball on the little 6" screen in the back of the airplane seat as I was on my way back to California from Michigan over the holidays.
 I really wish I would have seen it on the big screen, but let me just say I was on the edge of my seat (or at least as much as I could be in window seat 24-A...
 LOL).
+The movie is about the transformation of the Oakland A's using a statistical math formula developed by a young baseball enthusiast played by Jonah Hill.
+Brad Pitt plays the A's general manager who enlists the help of this character and it takes the A's from the worst team in the league to a record-setting team.

 I can't find much I don't like about this movie, so let me tell you several of the things I loved: I loved the filming of the sports scenes and how they are intertwined with actual footage from back in the day.
 I love the scenes with the old guys sitting around the scouting table.
 I love the story line of Pitt's character's daughter and the cute adorable song she sings.
 I love how the movie was able to build such drama and suspense even though its about completely true events.